 Next up is a clearer focus on the struggles the psalmist is facing.
 They feel lonely and troubled (Psalm 25:16-18).
 They have many enemies who seek them harm (Psalm 25:19).
 Having laid out their complaint, the psalmist ends with one more request for protection and a declaration of trust that God will intervene.

-As will all lament psalms, Psalm 25 shows us how to work through our pains, bringing them honestly before God, which also holding on to him and trusting in him.
+As with all lament psalms, Psalm 25 shows us how to work through our pains, bringing them honestly before God, while also holding on to him and trusting in him.

 Anything you think I've missed?
 Maybe you've got a question that still needs answering.
 Send me a message over on my Instagram (@brynjoslin).
 I'd love to talk it through with you some more.